justinperet/literate-waddle/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-Songs node class, a playlist class and a test class.

 Name each interface or class and briefly describe its function or purpose.

+Song node class - store information about the song Playlist class - our implementation of a linked list song nodes Test class - test implementation of program

 ## Edit and Submit this file and any figures referenced by this document.